sofi28300/upstream-sync/README.md

 Add a unit test, explain why you chose to test this particular part of the code and more generally what would be the best way to test this project.

+### Task 4: Solution

+I setup the jest config

+I test the helper function created in **Task 3** with some use cases.

+For me the we should unit test all the logic inside the `Repositry` entities because it containts our business logic.

+For the services I would prefer une the e2e test to test and some stress test also, since it will be what we would serve to our clients.

 ## Feedback

 Your insights and feedback on the project and the process are invaluable.
 Please share your thoughts after you have completed the assignment.